dokester/BayesicFitting/docs/Dimensions.md

 ![png](images/EvsD-gap.png)

-Firstly, we observe that at low dimensions the choice for &alpha; and w does not make much difference.
+We observe that at low dimensions the choice for &alpha; and w does not make much difference.
+It is well known that things are simple when dealing with few parameters (low dimensionality).

 At dimension 10 the lines start to diverge.
 When the avoidance zone is zero, all NS-calculated evidences are too low, meaning that we have oversampled the outskirts of the allowed space in the evidence integral.
 For &alpha; &gt; 0, we see a